 Note: When the obtained signature value is submitted to the DNS server as the final request parameter value, the value will be URL encoded like other parameters according to RFC3986 rules.

 Take DescribeDomainRecords as an example.
 The request URL before signing is as follows:

 Assuming that the “AccessKey ID” is “testid”, the “AccessKey Secret” is “testsecret”, and the Key used for HMAC calculation is “testsecret&”, then the calculated signature value will be:

 The signed request URL is (note the added Signature parameter):

-For details regarding request signing and submission, see How to Call Interfaces.
+For more information about request signing and submission, see How to call interfaces.